AJMartel/ArduinoSerialMP3Player/README.md

 # ArduinoSerialMP3Player
 Playing MP3 files on a Serial MP3 Player board from Catalex (YX5300 chip)

+There appear to be multiple versions of this board, the byte that controls the folder play option is different between boards.
+This fork corresponds to the v1.0 documentation which uses the 6'th byte to specify the folder (which works on my board).
+Some boards apparently follow the 1.0.1 documentation which uses the 7'th byte (both docs are included in this repository for your reference)

 Buy the MP3 module on http://www.dx.com/p/uart-control-serial-mp3-music-player-module-for-arduino-avr-arm-pic-blue-silver-342439#.VfHyobPh5z0